soskek/variational_dropout_sparsifies_dnn/README.md

     loss_func=model.calc_loss)
 ```
 You can also observe some statistics about VD (e.g., sparsity) in the model
-during training using `chainer.extensions.PrintReport` (see the MNIST example).
+during training using `chainer.extensions.PrintReport` (see the MNIST or CIFAR example).

 ## VariationalDropoutLinear, VariationalDropoutConvolution2D
 A model based on `VariationalDropoutChain` can use special layers (Chainer's `link`) in its structure.